OpenMDAO/dymos/dymos/docs/feature_reference/trajectories.rst

 Often times, there are parameters which apply to the entirety of a trajectory that potentially need to be optimized.
 If we implemented these as design parameters within each phase individually, we would need some constraints to ensure that they held the same value within each phase.
-To avoid this complexity, |project| Trajectory objects support their own Design Parameters and Input Parameters.
+To avoid this complexity, Dymos Trajectory objects support their own Design Parameters and Input Parameters.

 Like their Phase-based counterparts, Trajectory design parameters produce an output which can be used as a design variable to provide an optimal solution.
 Similarly, input parameters provide an input